pollfish/docs/pay-on-screenouts.md

 <li>On a non payable screenout, User Not Eligible local callback will fire </li>
 </ul>

-> **Note:**  <i> Firing Survey Completed local callbacks on payable screenouts, when the feature is enabled, is not currently supported in the old mobile SDKs.
-Publishers should update to the latest SDKs (v6) if they would like to rely on the Survey Completed callback on payable screenouts</i>
+> **Note:**  Firing Survey Completed local callbacks on payable screenouts, when the feature is enabled, is not currently supported in the old mobile SDKs.
+Publishers should update to the latest SDKs (v6) if they would like to rely on the Survey Completed callback on payable screenouts